 Parenting plans govern parents’ future conduct in relationship towards each other and towards their children.
-These relationships comprise regular and holiday timesharing schedules, decision making about major events in your child’s life, and communications.
+These relationships comprise regular and holiday timesharing schedules, decision making about major events in a child’s life, and communications.
 Parents and judges necessarily look ahead to create parenting plans that promote children’s best interests.
+Therefore, parenting plans entail prediction.
+Yet, under Florida’s extraordinary burden for modifying parenting plans generally stops a judge from engaging in “prospective-based” analysis of a child’s best interests.

 Moreover, Florida’s “best interest” factors in Section 61.13(3), Florida Statutes, which trial judges must make findings about when adopting initial Parenting Plans, include: